tohhongxiang123/Gallereddit/README.md

 Used to learn how to handle OAuth2, APIs and React Hooks.

 ## Features
-1. Able to view all posts containing images pulled from reddit API
+1. Able to view all posts containing images pulled from reddit API (Hosted image albums are pulled from Imgur API as well)
 2. Able to restrict posts based on subreddit
 3. Able to login to reddit account (Uses reddit OAuth2)
 4. Once logged in, able to upvote and save posts to user account